nearform/nftrace-scaffold/README.md

 nftrace.finaliseProbes();
 ```

-This will then generate your nftrace-output, to be copied to your application directory, e.g. ~/app
+This will then generate your nftrace-output in /my/app/dir/.

-#####Example app.js using this generated module. saved at ~/app/app.js
+#####Example app.js using this generated module. saved at /my/app/dir/app.js
 ```javascript
 var http = require('http');
 var Nftrace = require('./nftrace-output');